yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### 💐 ClustrMaps
 [Find your information](https://clustrmaps.com/), and then [remove it](https://clustrmaps.com/bl/opt-out).
 It will ask you to check off anything associated with your account that you want removed.

-### 💐 Dataveria
-[Find your information](https://dataveria.com/).
-Opt out by entering the specific profile URL you find into the [opt-out form](https://dataveria.com/ng/control/privacy).
-You will need to confirm your opt-out request by clicking on a link sent to you via email.
-If the opt-out form doesn’t work, you can send each profile URL in a separate email to <support@federal-data.com>, but the company may redirect you back to the site that doesn’t work.
-(The link currently on the site bounces.)
-Stand by for an update once we find a more consistent working method.

 ### 💐 Intelius
 [Find your information](https://www.intelius.com/).
 Opt out by emailing <support@mailer.intelius.com>, calling 1-888-245-1655, or [filling out a form](https://suppression.peopleconnect.us/login).
 If you’re told that Intelius can't find your account, you may need to confirm your mailing address, phone number, old email addresses, or other information via email.
 (As always, make sure Intelius already has the information before providing it.)
 Intelius owns Addresses.com, Addresssearch.com, Anywho, Classmates, DateCheck, Instant Checkmate, InstantPeopleFinder, iSearch, LookUpAnyone, Peopleconnect.us, PeopleFinder, PeopleLookup, Phonesbook, Publicrecords, Spock, Truthfinder, US Search, and Zabasearch.